rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 **Mitigation: content policies**

-A second mitigation involves publishers to expose **policies that explicitly authorize what links should be considered legitimate**, and LTQP query engines inspecting these policies when determining document priorities.
+A second mitigation involves publishers to expose policies that explicitly authorize what links should be considered legitimate, and LTQP query engines inspecting these policies when determining document priorities.

 Location